MicrosoftDocs/Viva/Viva/solutions/organizational-network-analysis/gephi-for-ona.md

 Collaboration_hours (or any other metric that you prefer to be used) | Weight

 7. Copy the **Source**, **Target**, and **Weight** columns over to a new tab and save this tab as a .csv file named **CleansedInteractions.csv**.
-1. Follow the steps in[Person query to create a node file](#person-query-to-create-a-node-file) to create a node file to go with the interaction table you just created.
+1. Follow the steps in [Person query to create a node file](#person-query-to-create-a-node-file) to create a node file to go with the interaction table you just created.

 > [!NOTE]
 > If you want to see the metrics available in the Person-to-group query (like email counts) as part of the interaction table, you can transform the **Person-to-group query** to a **Person-to-person query** using the same process as steps 1-8 above.